sa08MilneB57/interactive-wavefunctions/README.md

-### interactive-wavefunctions
-This simulation assumes ħ=1
+# Interactive Wavefunctions

 This is a representation of the Quantum Harmonic Oscillator that can be played with in real time.
+This simulation assumes ħ=1 and when defining the Cn using a formula note that each |n> evolves with time *anyway* so you do not need to include a time component in your formulae.
+The |n> is the position wavefunction in the energy eigenbasis so n is 0-indexed.
+Please remember this when defining your Cn functions as the site will crash if you divide by 0.

+## How to use
 Please open index.html using a service like githack or download the repository and use it on a locally hosted server.

 Githack is the simplest as you just paste the link to the html file into the service and follow the developement link.
 Valid Mathematical Functions

+## Maths parser
+As javascript does not natively handle complex numbers, in order to mitigate security issues, I had to write my own maths parser for the "define coefficients by function" mode.
+This uses a modified Shunting-Yard algorithm to convert to a stack of RPN then a maps various keywords on to functions that I defined for my Complex Numbers.
+All of the pure maths is in my mathsplus.js file.
+I am still working out some buggy areas around the negative real axis for anything who's definition has branches so if you get strange behaviours try using an alternaive representation.

+"i" must be accompanied by a number("0.1i, i1, 2i, ipi, ei")

+"pi" & "e" evaluate as you'd expect but exp(z) is more accurate than e^z

 - a+b: add two numbers

-- a-b: subtraction, unary negative has variable behaviour, for safety use brackets
+- a-b: subtraction, unary negative has variable behaviour, the liberal use of brackets will keep you safe

 - a*b: multiplication